Frequently Asked Questions

 When is it?

-March and October, approximately.
+March and October.
 It comes about a month after the beginning of New York Fashion Week, and directly follows Paris Fashion Week.

 See the LA Fashion Week calendar.